-True to the advantages of being a stationary wing drone, the Disco-Pro Ag can travel around 80 hectares in one battery cycle, almost 4 times more than Bluegrass Fields.
+True to the advantages of being a fixed-wing drone, the Disco-Pro Ag can travel around 80 hectares in one battery cycle, almost four times more than Bluegrass Fields.

 Flying the Disco-Pro AG isn’t hard in any way.
 It doesn’t expect a very long take-off strip, as it could be readily hand launched.
-An automatic landing platform also means that you don’t require excellent landing abilities.
+A drone lands automatically platform also means that you don’t require excellent landing abilities.